HAZARDOUS WEATHER AND EMERGENCIES PLAN

 HAZARDOUS WEATHER AND EMERGENCIES PLAN BALTIMORE METROPOLITAN AREA FEDERAL AGENCIES

 Ref: U.S. Office of Personnel Management (OPM) Guidance

-The Baltimore Federal Executive Board (FEB) has established a coordinated Hazardous Weather and Emergencies Plan to uniformly and equitably address adverse weather affecting the majority of the Baltimore Metropolitan commuting area .
+The Baltimore Federal Executive Board (FEB) has established a coordinated Hazardous Weather and Emergencies Plan to uniformly and equitably address adverse weather or other emergency situations affecting the majority of the Baltimore Metropolitan commuting area .
 The plan follows OPM guidance referenced above.
 (Agencies in the Washington, D.C.
 National Capital Area are governed by the U.S. Office of Personnel Management's (OPM) Emergency Group Dismissal/Closure Plan).

 a.
 FEB Member Agencies - The decision to participate in this Hazardous Weather and Emergencies Plan is at the discretion of the Federal agency head or commander.
 Over 100 agencies currently participate in this plan.
 These agencies should verify that they are plan participants.